 If the Appeal Committee do not uphold the appeal the decision of the Council will stand.
 The Appellant will be invited by the Council to apply for a place in the catchment school or make another Placing Request.
 This can be for the catchment school or another school.
-There is no right of appeal against the decision of the Council in any subsequent placing decision within a 12 month period.
+There is no right of appeal against the decision of the Council in any subsequent placing decision within a 12-month period.

-Those wishing to appeal against a decision should make their case in writing to the Head of Education, 122-124 Irish Street, Dumfries, DG1 2PB or email to Head of Education at DirectorateSupport@dumgal.gov.uk clearly marked "Placing Request Appeal".
+Those wishing to appeal against a decision should make their case in writing to Head of Education (Learning and Resources), c/o Council Offices, English Street, Dumfries, DG1 2DD or by email to: DirectorateSupport@dumgal.gov.uk clearly marked "Placing Request Appeal".

 10.0.
-School Closure
+School closure / Mothballing of a school

-The Council adheres to national procedures for school closures.
-In the event of school closure, past and future, pupil placement arrangements to the alternative provision is as follows:
+The Council adheres to national procedures for both permanent and temporary school closures.
+In the event of permanent school closure, pupil placement arrangements to the alternative provision is as follows: